nelson-lang/nelson-gitbook/markdown/en/control_system/dlqr.md

 ## Description

-<p>The <b>dlqr</b> function is designed to minimize a quadratic cost function associated with a discrete linear time-invariant state-space system model.</p>
+<p>The dlqr function is designed to minimize a quadratic cost function associated with a discrete linear time-invariant state-space system model.</p>

 ## Example